onflow/cadence/docs/language.md

 ## **Execute**

-The `execute` block does exactly what it says, it execute the main logic of the transaction.
+The `execute` block does exactly what it says, it executes the main logic of the transaction.
 This block is optional, but it is a best practice to add your main transaction logic in the section, so it is explicit.

 ```swift
 execute {